Session Initiation Protocol (SIP): Everything You Need To Know

 So, what exactly is SIP?
 Read on to learn how it works, why it’s important, and how you can leverage it to modernize your business communications today.

-First Things First: What Is an Internet Protocol?
+What Is An Internet Protocol?

 An internet protocol (IP) is a set of rules that manage how data is sent and received over the internet.
 As the core protocol for sending data packets between devices over the internet, IP handles addressing and routing packets to their destinations.